Little Known Fact on Affiliate Cookies

 James adds that “the easiest way to describe 3rd party cookies is that you don’t specifically visit the website that they are set from.
 It’s more like someone overhearing your conversation with the person you are communicating with and storing it and using it with or without your consent at a later date”.

-That of course is likely to change with Chrome’s forthcoming deprecation of so called third party cookies in the near future.
+That of course will change with Chrome’s forthcoming deprecation of so called third party cookies in 2024.

 Browsers refusing 3rd party cookies